What is Lung Cancer ?

 - Family History

-Family history can raise a person’s risk of developing lung cancer; if you are exposed to other dangers, such as smoking, the risk multiplies.
+Family history can raise a person’s risk of developing lung cancer; and if you are exposed to other factors , such as smoking,the risk multiplies.
 When you have a family member that has lung cancer, you are twice as likely as anyone without a family history of lung cancer to develop cancer.
-The odds of developing lung cancer are even higher for people who have two or more first-degree relatives (brothers, sisters, parents or children) who have developed lung cancer.
-Or in the family who or are cancer patients in the past or present.
+The odds of developing lung cancer are even higher for people who have two or more first-degree relatives (brothers, sisters, parents, or children) with lung cancer, or have anyone in the family with a history of developing lung cancer.

 - Workplace Exposure

 Asbestos exposure is well known to cause mesothelioma.
-Asbestos was once widely used in building materials and insulation, but no longer used.
-Over the years of their jobs, people who worked in construction, shipbuilding, other forms of manufacturing as firefighters and in other similar fields may have been exposed to asbestos.
+Asbestos was once widely used in building materials and insulation, but is no longer in use now.
+Over the years of their jobs, people who worked in construction, shipbuilding, manufacturing companies and in other similar fields may have been exposed to asbestos.
 For all reported mesothelioma cases, 80 percent were associated with workplace exposure to asbestos.
 Certain contaminants— including arsenic, nickel, and chromium, as well as tar and soot — can also increase the risk of developing lung cancer, particularly for people who don’t smoke.

 - Environmental Exposure

-Homes and workplaces may harbor chemicals or other substances that increase cancer risk for those living or working in them.
-Radon is the main suspect.
-Approximately 20 percent of deaths caused by lung cancer was related to radon exposure in people who have never smoked.
-Like occupational exposures, for those who smoke, the chances of environmental exposure are that.
+Homes and workplaces may harbor chemicals or other substances that can increase the risk of lung cancer for people who frequent these places.
+Radon is the main suspect of lung cancer caused by occupational exposure.
+Approximately 20 percent of deaths caused by lung cancer is related to radon exposure in people who have never smoked.

 How to Prevent Lung Cancer?